Kisor-G/realtime-temp-monitor/README.md

-Here’s an enhanced and polished version of your README with improved formatting, structure, clarity, and a more professional tone:

----

 # 🌡️ Real-Time Temperature Monitoring with RabbitMQ, PostgreSQL & FastAPI

 Simulate and stream temperature sensor data using a real-time pipeline powered by **RabbitMQ**, **PostgreSQL**, and **FastAPI**.
 This project publishes synthetic temperature data, processes it via RabbitMQ, stores it in a PostgreSQL database, and broadcasts updates to WebSocket-connected clients.